-What is it and how is it performed?
+What is a laminectomy, and how is it performed?

 This procedure is done by removing part of the spinal vertebrae, known as the lamina, so that the spinal nerve can be decompressed and pain can be relieved.
 This procedure relieves pressure on the nerve roots in the spine.

 Although laminectomies were historically performed with an open incision, at OrthoNeuro our advanced technology and training allow most laminectomies to be performed in a minimally invasive fashion.

 This procedure is often used to treat conditions including:

-The Board Certified Spine Surgeons at OrthoNeuro are experts in Minimally Invasive Laminectomy procedures and have helped thousands of patients return to an active and healthy lifestyle following this procedure.
+The Board Certified Spine Surgeons at OrthoNeuro are experts in minimally invasive laminectomy procedures and have helped thousands of patients return to an active and healthy lifestyle following this procedure.

-At OrthoNeuro, a Minimally Invasive Laminectomy is typically performed as an outpatient procedure so that you can return home the same day as your procedure.
+At OrthoNeuro, a minimally invasive laminectomy is typically performed as an outpatient procedure so that you can return home the same day as your procedure.

 Using our advanced minimally invasive techniques, there is very little surgical trauma and you are able to recover and return to normal activities shortly after surgery.

-- We will evaluate your unique lifestyle and goals to determine which type of surgery is best for you.
+We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.

 Interventional Pain Management Specialist